-The station will undergo a major redevelopment to create more spacious platforms, modern facilities and new public spaces.
-The government’s vision is for a vibrant, landmark station, which will address the needs of a growing railway but also promote regeneration of the local area, with new homes, offices and commercial premises.
+The new station design must address the needs of a growing railway and also promote regeneration of the local area with new homes, offices and commercial premises.
 The redevelopment is subject to an open tendering process.

 The station footprint today showing The Euston Estate and Euston Square Gardens.

 A new station to cater for growing passenger numbers